jamescookie/quartz-monitor/README.md

 http://robertoschwald.github.io/grails-schwartz-monitor

 ## Securing the Controller
 If you use a security plugin (Spring-Security-Core, etc), you must ensure the controller methods are secured.
-E.g. in Spring-Security-Core, add a rule which is apropriate for your security needs:
+E.g. when using Spring-Security-Core, add a rule which is appropriate for your security needs:
 ```groovy
 [pattern:'/quartz/**',              access:['ROLE_ADMIN']],
 ```